donovankeith/py-cinema4dsdk/README.md

  */
 ```

-__file__: The full path of the file in the Cinema4D SDK project relative
-to the projects main directory.

 __description__: A short description of the plugin.
 Some files might have
 an `*.md` file in the same directory with the same name which contains a
 more detailed description of the example.